7heMech/Replit-Graphql/README.md

 graphql(query, variables).then(console.log);
 ```
-If you want to use your sid, making a secret called `SID` should work.
+If you want to use your sid, making a secret called `SID` will work.